mkgeiger/secure-keyless-system/README.md

 If you want to develop a wireless keyless system yourself that consists of a remote control for locking and unlocking doors with a high level of security, then you are on the right page.

 The handheld remote control is hereinafter referred to as the `keyless client`, whereby the controller that is responsible for locking and unlocking the locking cylinder is hereinafter referred to as the `keyless server`.
 The system uses inexpensive and widely available electronic components that you can order from your local electronics retailer.
 The wireless medium used for communication is Wi-Fi, either the Wi-Fi of your existing home network or the Wi-Fi of an access point running on the `keyless server`.
-The security of the sytem is based on the asymetric cryptographic method RSA-2048, which implements a challenge-response authentication algorithm between the `keyless client` and the `keyless server`.
+The security of the system is based on the asymmetric cryptographic method RSA-2048, which implements a challenge-response authentication algorithm between the `keyless client` and the `keyless server`.

 Please understand this project as an experiment and feel free to improve and extend it to your own needs.
 It is fully working but neither completely penetration tested nor measures were taken to prevent all kind of side channel attacks.
 The reproduction is therefore at your own risk.
 I assume no liability whatsoever.